Central Intelligence Agency CIA Books

 In addition, the book provides maps, key statistics, demographics, and diseases.
 The factbook is an excellent resource for private investigators who travel and work internationally.
 The printed version is no longer published.

-The author who wrote this book, Kessler, is the first journalist to receive full cooperation from the Central Intelligence Agency.
-Inside the CIA reveals inside information about the agency’s structure, policies, and key personnel.
+The author of this book, Kessler, is the first journalist to receive full cooperation from the Central Intelligence Agency.
+Inside the CIA reveals information about the agency’s structure, policies, and key personnel.
 The writer clearly defines the missions of the agency’s five components, including the director and the directorates of operations, science and technology, intelligence, and administration.
+Kessler explores such diverse subjects as the agency’s employment policies, the director’s daily presidential briefing, the department’s counter-narcotics efforts, the physical compound building, and the agency’s struggle to create a viable public relations policy.

-Dick Holm joined the Central Intelligence Agency in the 1960s and eventually went on to become the agency’s Bureau Chief in Paris, France.
-During his tenure in the intelligence agency, he worked in Vietnam, Hong Kong, and on many international anti-terrorism operations worldwide.
-He served under thirteen different directors.
+Dick Holm joined the Central Intelligence Agency in the 1960s and became the agency’s Bureau Chief in Paris, France.
+While in the intelligence agency, he worked in Vietnam, Hong Kong, and on many international anti-terrorism operations worldwide, he served under thirteen different directors.
 As a result, he has a thorough knowledge of how the department is structured and how it works from an insider’s perspective.
+In this book, The American Agent: My Life in the CIA, he looks into his career and reveals what it is like to work inside the agency.

 Written by an investigative journalist, this insightful book gives an inside look at the history of the agency, its problems, and its accomplishments.
 The book’s content is based on personal interviews with intelligence officials and agents from both the past and present.